 Nara Dreamland appears at first glance like a low budget version of the original Disneyland.
 It has a main street section full of shops, a castle in the centre, and a large artificial mountain with a coaster wrapped around the outside.
-There are even a number of cast members dressed up in colourful animal costumes, which cannot be fun given the average temperatures here at this time of year.
+There are even a number of cast members dressed up in colourful animal costumes, which cannot be fun given the average temperatures in Japan at this time of year.

 Fortunately, I need not have worried.
 Regulars here will know that it takes a lot to impress me in a coaster these days, so factor that in when I say that Aska is very good indeed.
 Wooden coasters warm up during the day, so to find a ride filled with airtime on the first train of the morning says a lot about how fast it would run at night time.
 If I was designing the track myself I might have banked some of the corners, as the lateral forces are a little on the excessive side in places, but even taking that into account there is no doubt that the coaster is a top twenty ride, possibly even top ten.

 Fans of Matterhorn Bobsleds will be well and truly familiar with the appearance of Bobsleigh (#636), a custom design from Sansei Yusoki.
 Unfortunately however the operational efficiency wasn't even close to what one might see at a Disney park; the single two-car train had a capacity of eight but more often than not went out with four, and the loading procedures bordered on the painful.
 After watching for a few minutes I concluded that the throughput was no higher than eighty guests per hour, a poor figure for a small park and a downright embarrassing figure for a large one.